sebakeaaen/ml-ops-project/reports/README.md

 > *concepts are important in larger projects because ... .
 For example, typing ...*
 >
 > Answer:

-We added comments to our code, to make it more understandable and easy to follow.
-We tried to follow the pep8 guidelines, to have a styandard format for our python code.
-In large projects, and more importantly, when multiple people are involved, it's essential to have a guideline for writing and formatting code.
+We implemented both linting and formatting using ruff, implemented as both pre-commit hooks and CICD to enforce a common standard.
+Typing was also used for local checks but not implemented as continous integration.
+We added comments to our code where needed to make it more understandable and easy to follow.
+We tried to follow the pep8 guidelines, to have a standard format for our python code.
+In large projects, and more importantly, when multiple people and teams are involved, it's essential to have a guideline for writing and formatting code.
 These guidelines help standardize the code, making it easier to read, understand, and maintain, whether by new team members or by yourself after a long time away from the project.

 ## Version control